Stone – the Nature of Time

 - North East – Migratory birds.
 The North face of the stone is aligned with the Mid Summer Sunrise and captures the light of the northern most travel of the sun at daybreak throughout the year.

-This first phase of the project will create a curatorial space re-engaging with Royal Academy artists including Antony Gormley whose work made in 1983 helped to save the quarry from further mineral extraction; connecting the wider local and global significance of the geology to climate change today.
+This first phase of the project will create a curatorial space re-engaging with Royal Academy artists including Sir Antony Gormley whose work in 1983 helped to save the quarry from further mineral extraction; connecting to our built environment and the wider local and global significance of the geology to climate change today.

 The Location Of The Memory Stones is shown on the map below: